Crock Pot Mississippi Pot Roast is tender, juicy pot roast beef that’s full of flavor. This simple slow cooker recipe uses no mixes or packets.

 The pot roast is great on a sandwich or with mashed potatoes.
 It also reheats well and makes great leftovers.

-More crock pot beef recipes!
+More pot roast recipes!

 If you’ve tried this Mississippi pot roast recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
 You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.